 Looks like it’s going to reach the end of my Tibet 2009 and this will be the so called last post, a depiction of the final travelogue of my memories of Tibet.
 Well, who knows there could be a reprise of it in the coming future as I looked upon to travel to Tibet again in the coming future.
 Below is a 1280 x 850 Snow Mountain photo for you to look at and to download.
 Some people prefer the black background.

 So how’s the weather around September 2009?
 During that time, the leaves are starting to turn yellow and Autumn is approaching.
 Winter is definitely going to be a super cold time in December.

 One thing I like about Tibet is the country side.
 This is one lasting memory of the many memories of Tibet.
-I loathe the shopping complexes compared to the country side where everything is peace and harmony, and there are no busy cars and motorbikes moving around all day to make one feel frustrated over the busy roads of a metropolitan city. *RANTS RANTS*
+I loathe the shopping complexes compared to the country side where everything is peace and tranquility.
+Moreover there are lesser cars and motorbikes moving around all day to make one feel frustrated over the busy roads of a metropolitan city. *RANTS RANTS*

 Sometimes we complaint how unlucky, how nice if we were to stay near the mountainside.
 But let me show you how does the people live there.
 It’s like living on dangerous land.

 The 4 to 5 story buildings were built alongside the cliffs.
 I mean, what happens if there was a landslide.
-I dread to know.
+This I dread to know.
 I felt that it’s kind of a scary place to live in.

 By the way, it was really a superb sight when traveling in the morning in the jeep high up in the mountains.
 The scenery is superb.